Your-Spy/spy-bodycam/README.md

 The bodycam script is designed to work seamlessly with the following frameworks:
 - QBCore
 - Qbox
-- ESX [Note:- ESX Support is only for OX Inv and Target.
+- ESX [Note:- ESX Support requires ox_target.
 You can make edits to support other stuff]

 ## Dependencies
 Make sure to have the following dependencies installed: